 Think about instances where a breakdown in teamwork has negatively affected an outcome.

 Has your reading discussed the importance of teamwork and collaboration?
 For instance, have you read the first page of Good Medical Practice?
 (Hint: If not, do so!)

 Your answer for this type of question should be multifaceted, involving a short, generic answer explaining what you would do as well as a more specific, detailed anecdote and a summary.

 One of the most important traits of a good team member is the ability to deal with conflicts quickly and sensibly, whilst not affecting the group dynamic or ability to complete the task.

-After giving this anecdote, it may be worth mentioning any plan you implemented to prevent conflict arising in the future and dealing with issues quickly.
-You don’t need to go into unpleasant details of the argument, just a brief overview and a summary of the resolution
+After giving this anecdote, it may be worth mentioning any plan that you implemented to prevent conflict arising in the future and dealing with issues quickly.
+You don’t need to go into unpleasant details of the argument, just a brief overview and a summary of the resolution.

 Medical students are often required to work in groups for the purpose of PBL (at certain Medical Schools) or for other tasks, e.g. to produce a piece of work such as an academic poster.
-This means that teamwork is very important and you want your answer demonstrate that you have the ability to work well with others and resolve issues within a team.
+This means that teamwork is very important and your answer should demonstrate that you have the ability to work well with others and resolve issues within a team.

 Where possible, it is important for students to be able to deal with problems within a team independently, without having to involve a member of staff.
 You might mention speaking to a tutor as an option if the team was unable to resolve the issue, but this would probably not be your first resort.

 When working as a team, it is important for all members of the group to contribute, so simply having other students make up for the lack of contributions on one person’s part is not a good solution to the problem described in this scenario.